-Here are answers to a few of the questions I get asked now and again by potential clients.
+Here are answers to a few of the questions I get asked now and again by potential translation and copywriting clients.

 What are your rates?

 Every project is different, so every quote will be too.